tindang17/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+The purpose of this assignment is to help to prepare students in the situation in which they inherit a project from someone else.
+Instead of building this app from strach, I was given with app to make improvements upon it.

 ## Setup